All Episodes

 Something we would never be able to do here, he said.

-It was it was something that evolved over time, and and I would even give the media pass, but they're trying to now say that the guy that took it the most seriously, that was the most ahead of the curve, was Donald Trump, and they won't ever give him credit.
+And I would even give the media a pass, but they're trying to now say that the guy that took it the most seriously, that was the most ahead of the curve, was Donald Trump, and they won't ever give him credit.

-And now that you see the death toll predictions and models now below 60,000, you know, uh-oh, we gotta beat the crap out of him and say he should have seen what was coming, even though he was the first to see it coming.
+And now that you see the death toll predictions and models now below 60,000, you know, uh-oh, we got to beat the crap out of him and say he should have seen what was coming, even though he was the first to see it coming.

 I mean, it's kind of nuts, but that's who they are.